 Zurich, Switzerland - Lake Como, Italy

-The joy of some scenic train trips is the transition from one place to another, watching the landscape unfold before you as you cross borders on rails.
-Starting out in Zurich's cosmopolitan centre, this train quickly ascends into the Alps, passing green lakes, snowy peaks and quaint Swiss villages.
-Just a few hours later you're descending on the other side into Italy, and to the shores of Lake Como.
+Starting out in Zurich's cosmopolitan centre, this train quickly ascends into the Alps passing green lakes, snowy peaks and quaint Swiss villages.
+Just a few hours later you're descending on the other side into Italy down to the shores of Lake Como.

-Though in the shadow of imposing Swiss mountains, Como has a distinctly Latin feel.
+Although it is in the shadow of imposing Swiss mountains, Como has a distinctly Latin feel.
 The Zurich - Como route is on board an everyday train, with no panoramic windows or fancy title to its name.
-Yet, as you catch a glimpse of the cupola of Como Cathedral or lake-side villas lined with cyprus trees you'll know you're arrived in Italy, making this a trip to remember.
+Yet, as you catch a glimpse of the cupola of Como Cathedral or lakeside villas lined with cyprus trees you'll know you're arrived in Italy.

 Messina - Catania, Sicily